This new anti-corruption party wants to clean up the Czech Republic

 “Corruption as a topic, either the real one or imaginary, seems to resonate well with the electorate and Prisaha is just one of the political subjects which discovered that,” Karaskova said.

-The Czech Republic was ranked last in an evaluation of 42 countries by the Council of Europe’s anti-corruption unit, GRECO, for following the EU’s anti-corruption recommendations since 2019.
+The Czech Republic was ranked last in an evaluation of 42 countries by the Council of Europe's anti-corruption body, GRECO, for not following its recommendations since 2019.
 It was also ranked 49th worst out of 180 countries in Transparency International’s latest Corruption Perceptions Index.

 According to the same organisation’s Global Corruption Barometer report, published in June, some 69% of Czechs said their government performed badly at tackling corruption, the third-worst score in the EU.
 In late 2019, more than 300,000 Czechs demonstrated against Babis’ alleged corruption in what were the largest protests since the fall of communism in 1989.